crystal-lang/crystal-website/_posts/2017-10-27-diploid-and-crystal.md

 ---
 title: "Diploid and Crystal"
-author: peter schols - ivo balbaert
+author: peter-schols,ivo-balbaert

 ---

+> _This guest post is an interview that Ivo Balbaert had with Peter Schols from [Diploid](http://www.diploid.com/) about their Crystal in Production story.
+This interview will also be part of the [**Programming Crystal** book](https://pragprog.com/book/crystal/crystal) that Ivo is writting - and we can't wait to read!_
+>
-> _This is a guest post from Peter Schols at [Diploid](http://www.diploid.com/), telling his Crystal in Production story.
-We'd like to thank him for taking the time to share their experience, and to invite any other companies or individuals using Crystal in a production environment to share theirs too - [**reach out**](/community/) if you'd like to!_
+> _We'd like to thank both of them for taking the time to share their experience, and to invite any other companies or individuals using Crystal in a production environment to share theirs too - [**reach out**](/community/) if you'd like to!_

 At [Diploid](http://www.diploid.com/), we have been using Crystal for quite some time now.
 We would like to share our experience in this interview, answering questions relevant to companies wanting to use Crystal for production.